Dosage Form: capsule, tablet, oral suspension

 Suicidal Thinking and Behavior

-Patients, their caregivers, and families should be counseled that AEDs, including Gabapentin, may increase the risk of suicidal thoughts and behavior and should be advised of the need to be alert for the emergence or worsening of symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
-Report behaviors of concern immediately to healthcare providers [see Warnings and Precautions (5.3)].
+Counsel the patient, their caregivers, and families that AEDs, including Gabapentin, may increase the risk of suicidal thoughts and behavior.
+Advise patients of the need to be alert for the emergence or worsening of symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
+Instruct patients to report behaviors of concern immediately to healthcare providers [see Warnings and Precautions (5.6)].

 Use in Pregnancy